Dollar Tree (NASDAQ:DLTR) Updates Q2 2022 Earnings Guidance

 Dollar Tree (NASDAQ:DLTR – Get Rating) issued an update on its second quarter 2022 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.45-$1.55 for the period, compared to the consensus earnings per share estimate of $1.71.
 The company issued revenue guidance of $6.65 billion-$6.78 billion, compared to the consensus revenue estimate of $6.75 billion.Dollar Tree also updated its FY 2022 guidance to $7.80-$8.20 EPS.

-Dollar Tree (NASDAQ:DLTR – Get Rating) last announced its quarterly earnings data on Thursday, May 26th.
-The company reported $2.37 earnings per share for the quarter, beating the consensus estimate of $2.00 by $0.37.
-Dollar Tree had a net margin of 5.57% and a return on equity of 19.71%.
-The firm had revenue of $6.90 billion for the quarter, compared to analyst estimates of $6.77 billion.
-During the same quarter in the prior year, the business earned $1.60 earnings per share.
-The business’s quarterly revenue was up 6.5% compared to the same quarter last year.
-As a group, equities research analysts anticipate that Dollar Tree will post 8.14 EPS for the current year.
+Dollar Tree (NASDAQ:DLTR – Get Rating) last released its earnings results on Thursday, May 26th.
+The company reported $2.37 earnings per share for the quarter, beating analysts’ consensus estimates of $2.00 by $0.37.
+The firm had revenue of $6.90 billion during the quarter, compared to the consensus estimate of $6.77 billion.
+Dollar Tree had a return on equity of 19.71% and a net margin of 5.57%.
+The company’s revenue was up 6.5% compared to the same quarter last year.
+During the same period in the prior year, the company posted $1.60 EPS.
+As a group, sell-side analysts predict that Dollar Tree will post 8.15 EPS for the current fiscal year.

-In related news, insider David A. Jacobs sold 542 shares of Dollar Tree stock in a transaction that occurred on Thursday, April 7th.
-The stock was sold at an average price of $157.94, for a total transaction of $85,603.48.
-Following the sale, the insider now directly owns 17,085 shares in the company, valued at $2,698,404.90.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Daniel J. Heinrich purchased 425 shares of the company’s stock in a transaction that occurred on Monday, March 28th.
-The shares were purchased at an average price of $156.09 per share, for a total transaction of $66,338.25.
+In other Dollar Tree news, insider David A. Jacobs sold 542 shares of the stock in a transaction that occurred on Thursday, April 7th.
+The stock was sold at an average price of $157.94, for a total value of $85,603.48.
+Following the transaction, the insider now owns 17,085 shares in the company, valued at $2,698,404.90.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, Director Daniel J. Heinrich purchased 425 shares of the business’s stock in a transaction on Monday, March 28th.
+The stock was purchased at an average price of $156.09 per share, for a total transaction of $66,338.25.
 The disclosure for this purchase can be found here.
-Company insiders own 5.80% of the company’s stock.
+5.80% of the stock is owned by corporate insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in DLTR.
-Advisory Services Network LLC boosted its holdings in Dollar Tree by 25.3% in the first quarter.
-Advisory Services Network LLC now owns 8,970 shares of the company’s stock worth $1,437,000 after acquiring an additional 1,809 shares in the last quarter.
-Sawtooth Solutions LLC purchased a new stake in Dollar Tree during the first quarter valued at $222,000.
-Capital Research Global Investors increased its position in Dollar Tree by 14.8% during the first quarter.
+Institutional investors have recently modified their holdings of the company.
+Mantle Ridge LP increased its position in shares of Dollar Tree by 11,365,431.0% during the first quarter.
+Mantle Ridge LP now owns 11,365,531 shares of the company’s stock valued at $1,820,190,000 after acquiring an additional 11,365,431 shares during the last quarter.
+Invesco Ltd. increased its position in shares of Dollar Tree by 69.3% during the first quarter.
+Invesco Ltd. now owns 1,825,658 shares of the company’s stock valued at $292,377,000 after acquiring an additional 747,162 shares during the last quarter.
+Capital International Investors increased its position in shares of Dollar Tree by 18.2% during the first quarter.
+Capital International Investors now owns 3,562,857 shares of the company’s stock valued at $570,592,000 after acquiring an additional 548,597 shares during the last quarter.
+Renaissance Technologies LLC increased its position in shares of Dollar Tree by 222.3% during the first quarter.
+Renaissance Technologies LLC now owns 358,103 shares of the company’s stock valued at $57,350,000 after acquiring an additional 247,000 shares during the last quarter.
+Finally, Capital Research Global Investors increased its position in shares of Dollar Tree by 14.8% during the first quarter.
 Capital Research Global Investors now owns 1,213,306 shares of the company’s stock valued at $194,311,000 after acquiring an additional 156,187 shares during the last quarter.
-Capital International Investors increased its position in Dollar Tree by 18.2% during the first quarter.
-Capital International Investors now owns 3,562,857 shares of the company’s stock valued at $570,592,000 after acquiring an additional 548,597 shares during the last quarter.
-Finally, Gabelli Funds LLC purchased a new stake in Dollar Tree during the first quarter valued at $208,000.
-Institutional investors own 98.54% of the company’s stock.
+98.54% of the stock is owned by hedge funds and other institutional investors.

 Dollar Tree, Inc operates discount variety retail stores.
 It operates in two segments, Dollar Tree and Family Dollar.
 The Dollar Tree segment offers merchandise at the fixed price of $ 1.25.
 It provides consumable merchandise, including candy and food, and health and personal care, as well as everyday consumables, such as household paper and chemicals, and frozen and refrigerated food; variety merchandise comprising toys, durable housewares, gifts, stationery, party goods, greeting cards, softlines, arts and crafts supplies, and other items; and seasonal goods that include Christmas, Easter, Halloween, and Valentine's Day merchandise.